 The model defines a data product type attribute for the Observation Class.
 It is the type of observation the user queries for or selects for retrieval.
+Only high level generic types are defined at this level to allow global data discovery queries to be posed to multiple data archives.
 This is coded as a string that conveys a general idea of the content and organization of a dataset.
-Possible values for this string are described in section 0.
-The short name for this attribute is dataproduct_type in the implemented Ivoa.ObsCore table, as shown in Table 4
+Possible values for this string are described in section 3.3.1.

+The short name for this attribute is dataproduct_type in the implemented Ivoa.ObsCore table, as shown in Table 4.

-B.1.1.1.
-Dataproduct Subtype
+B.1.2.
+Data Product Subtype (dataproduct_subtype)